a-alex-l/Warehouse_Automation/README.md

 ```
 ### Settings

-You can change the algorithm parameners in file `constansts.h`
+You can change the algorithm parameners in the file `constansts.h`
 * TASKS_COUNT - count of tasks
 * ROBOTS_COUNT - count of agents
 * HORIZON - count of steps for calc